Search This Blog

 3. The cast themselves were customers to the stage crew that required the individual properties to be returned to them for reuse in other scenes.
 However, when one member missed it on stage or left it on different section of the stage, the backstage crew or the experienced cast members accommodated to keep the show moving without backlog.

-4. The self organized team was so focused on the goals that lines of who was the director/facilitator (product owner) or who was the process checker (scrum master/coach) never needed to surface.
+4. The self-organized team was so focused on the goals that lines of who was the director/facilitator (product owner) or who was the process checker (scrum master/coach) never needed to surface.
 So tightly integrated the team was that they even altered their international and other business trips to attend rehearsals, participated in phone rehearsals from taxis, cabs, and hotels during their business trips.
 The “How may I help?” message and motivation support was so evident among the cast, crew, organizers, and volunteers.

 Evaluation of the Fourth Agile Manifesto Principle

 Finally, Agile recommends responding to change over following a plan.
 Although Agile may promote this value statement, this value proposition is emanating from common misconception of traditional project managers that think, “Plan the work and work the plan.”
 Fundamentally, such purist project managers are those that came to the profession accidentally thinking that working the Microsoft Project plan and being a task master is all that this Project Management means.
-Contrary to this belief, experienced project mangers whether they follow Agile or Waterfall, know that no project goes by the tasks laid out in the work breakdown structure (WBS) of the project plan exactly.
+Contrary to this belief, experienced project managers whether they follow Agile or Waterfall, know that no project goes by the tasks laid out in the work breakdown structure (WBS) of the project plan exactly.
 If they do, why is fast tracking and crashing approaches exist?

 1. In the stage play, several “gotcha” moments existed.
 A few examples include the following that emphasize how the stage and crew adopted to change instead of reacting to we should stick to the plan.
 People that failed to project their voice or speak closer to the microphone got directions from the crew or other supporting cast on stage using body language to direct them to speak louder.